Simple-Robotics/proxsuite/README.md

 The chart above reports the performance profiles of different solvers.
 It is classic for benchmarking solvers.
 Performance profiles correspond to the fraction of problems solved (on the y-axis) as a function of certain runtime (on the x-axis, measured in terms of a multiple of the runtime of the fastest solver for that problem).
 So the higher, the better.
 You can see that **ProxQP** solves the quickest over 60% of the problems (i.e., for $\tau=1$) and that for solving about 90% of the problems, it is at most 2 times slower than the fastest solvers solving these problems (i.e., for $\tau\approx2$).

 *Note: All these results have been obtained with a 11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz CPU.*

+## **QPlayer**
+Proxsuite also provides an efficient differentiable QP solver for PyTorch.
+See the [example](https://github.com/Simple-Robotics/proxsuite/blob/main/examples/python/qplayer_sudoku.py) about how to include QPLayer into a learning pipeline and the [preprint](https://inria.hal.science/hal-04133055/document) for technical details.

 ## Installation procedure